Tife19i/BoilerX-IoT/app/README.md

 * App

 This folder contains the mobile application code for the BoilerX-IoT project.
-The app is designed to display real-time temperature data, receive alerts, and visualize sensor data.
+The app is designed to display real-time temperature data, receive alerts, and visualize sensor data.The first time you start the app you will be prompted to input name,email any your ESP device Serial Number.

 * Key Features
 - **Real-Time Monitoring**: View live temperature readings and WiFi status.